 Claire Chapla

-Claire L. Chapla is a senior associate in Weil’s Complex Commercial Litigation and Appeals and Strategic Counseling practices, based in the Washington, D.C. office.
-She focuses on complex trial and appellate litigation in state and federal courts, arbitration tribunals, and administrative bodies.
+Claire L. Chapla is counsel in Weil’s Complex Commercial Litigation and Appeals and Strategic Counseling practices, based in the Washington, D.C. office.
+She is a versatile litigator with significant experience successfully litigating complex trial and appellate matters in state and federal courts around the country.

-Claire represents corporate clients in a wide range of high-stakes litigation matters nationwide, including class actions, contractual disputes and business torts, consumer deception and products liability claims, and appellate and constitutional litigation.
-She counsels clients through all stages of litigation, including trial and appeal, with a particular focus on motions practice and global legal strategy.
-Her experience spans a number of different industries, including the food and beverage, transportation, healthcare, financial services, media, and consumer products sectors.
-Claire also counsels clients on best practices for litigation risk management and environmental, social, and governance commitments and marketing.
+Claire represents corporate clients in a wide range of high-stakes litigation matters nationwide, including class actions, consumer deception and products liability claims, contractual disputes and business torts, and appellate and constitutional litigation.
+She represents clients through all stages of litigation, including trial and appeal, with a particular focus on motions practice and global legal strategy.
+Her experience spans a variety of industries, including the food and beverage, consumer products, transportation, energy, healthcare, financial services, and media sectors.
+She has secured substantial victories at the trial and appellate levels in an array of cases.
+Claire also counsels clients on environmental, social, and governance commitments and marketing, and defends against claims challenging alleged “greenwashing.”

 Some of Claire’s recent experience includes*:

-• Representing a global food and beverage company in numerous class actions alleging consumer fraud and deception
+• Representing global food and beverage companies in numerous class actions alleging consumer fraud and deception

 • Representing a third-party administrator for a leading health insurer in an ERISA class action challenging coverage guidelines for behavioral health care